UPDATE: A year on and I still love this cosy coat.

 “Right, you’re on.”

-I’ve got plenty of ‘proper’ outdoor gear for specific sports, plus smarter warm clothes that aren’t waterproof and some waterproof garments that don’t keep you warm.
+I’ve got plenty of ‘proper’ outdoor gear for specific sports which I’ve gotten from reading Globo Surf reviews, plus smarter warm clothes that aren’t waterproof and some waterproof garments that don’t keep you warm.

 Clearly there’s a gap in the wardrobe for something that doesn’t look like I’ve just been up a mountain, yet still scores for warmth and dryness.